Domain Spoofing

 1. Email Spoofing: Attackers forge the “From” address in emails to make it appear as though the email is coming from a legitimate source.
 For example, an email that looks like it’s from “yourbank.com” might actually come from “yourbank.co” or “your-bank.com”.

 • Twitter, New York Times & Huffington Post DNS Hijack (2013): The Syrian Electronic Army hijacked the DNS settings of major media outlets including Twitter, the New York Times, and the Huffington Post.
-This redirection impacted many users worldwide, leading them to fraudulent websites controlled by the attackers.
+This redirection impacted millions of users worldwide, leading them to fraudulent websites controlled by the attackers.

 • Google and Facebook Domain Spoofing (2013-2015): Evaldas Rimasauskas orchestrated a massive domain spoofing scam that successfully defrauded Google and Facebook out of over $100 million.
 By creating spoofed domains of a legitimate company Google and Facebook did business with, Evaldas sent fraudulent invoices directing payment to the fake company instead.

-• Hypixel Network Domain Hijack (May 2022): The popular Minecraft server, Hypixel, suffered a domain hijack in which attackers redirected visitors to a fake website.
+• Hypixel Network Domain Hijack (May 2022): The popular Minecraft server, Hypixel, suffered a domain hijacking attack where attackers redirected visitors to a fake website.
 The fake website falsely announced the cancellation of an upcoming game and displayed a cryptocurrency address, tricking visitors into making donations.

 How to Prevent Domain Spoofing Attacks